 Graphic pictures on social media showed Hamad in the hospital, wearing a flak jacket clearly marked as press, with his camera resting on his body.

 The Israel Defense Forces did not immediately respond to CPJ's request for comment on Hamad's death.
 But IDF spokesman Lt.
-Col Peter Lerner said on a July 22 press conference in response to CPJ's question about the recent death and injury of journalists and media workers in Gaza that "we do not target journalists [...] but journalists do sometimes put themselves in risky positions."
+Col Peter Lerner said at a July 22 press conference in response to CPJ's question about the recent death and injury of journalists and media workers in Gaza that "we do not target journalists [...] but journalists do sometimes put themselves in risky positions."
 He continued, "We have to do our best to facilitate and keep them out of harm's way."
 The IDF's Chief of General Staff Benny Gantz, speaking to media on July 20 about the operation in Shijaiyah, said he regrets civilian casualties and that Israel takes measures to uphold its "moral obligation" to prevent them.
 He also blamed Hamas for hiding behind civilians.

 Hamad was married in April 2014.
 His wife was expecting a child at the time of his death, according to posts on his wife's Facebook page.